giswqs/geog-312/book/geospatial/maplibre.md

 m
 ```

-Load a GeoJSON FeatureCollection to the draw control.
+Additionally, you can load a GeoJSON FeatureCollection into the Draw control, which will allow users to view, edit, or interact with pre-defined geographical features, such as boundaries or points of interest.

 ```{code-cell} ipython3
 m = leafmap.Map(center=[-100, 40], zoom=3, style="positron")